Oh no! The Bad Guys had the foresight to prepare an aerial getaway (usually in the form of a helicopter).

 - Enemy leaders attempt to do this a few times across the Ace Combat series, but they usually do it mid-mission, where you're easily able to shoot them down before they get anywhere.

 - At the end of Mirror's Edge Faith jumps into a helicopter starting from the roof of a massive skyscraper and uses her momentum to kick the villain out through the other door.
 As he falls out he fires his machine pistol hitting the pilot and the engine, with Faith leaping onto the buildings roof in the very last moment.

-- Max Payne doesn't let the Big Bad's escape helicopter get as far as taking off before he blows it up.
+- In the first Max Payne, Max doesn't let the Big Bad's escape helicopter get as far as taking off before he blows it up.

 - The NES Bionic Commando has you blowing up Master-D's escape helicopter with a bazooka after bringing down the Albatross.
 The remake, Rearmed, gives it a proper boss fight.

-- In the old arcade game Elevator Action Returns, after making your way through the deathtraps of the final area, you reach the roof of the building only to see the final boss flying away higher and higher in a helicopter... oh look, a handy bazooka nearby.
+- In Elevator Action Returns, after making your way through the deathtraps of the final area, you reach the roof of the building only to see the final boss flying away higher and higher in a helicopter... oh look, a handy bazooka nearby.
 It only have 4 shots.
 You need to hit twice.
 Don't miss.